 - Oops, you clicked a phishing test!

-- Placeholder: You can use the drop-down menu to add placeholders to your notifications.
+- Placeholder: Use the drop-down menu to add placeholders to your notifications.
 The placeholder options will automatically populate certain fields with your user, account, or training information.
 Training campaign notification placeholders can only be used in the body of a template.
-See our How to Use Placeholders article for more information.
+For more information, see our Placeholders Guide.

 How to Use the Blank Templates Category